Ahessick/programmingportfolio/README.md

 [Source code](https://github.com/Ahessick/Indopro/tree/main/src/desertAdventure1)

 ### SpaceGame
-* OOP graphical game with sound and keyboard/mouse listeners
+* OOP graphical game with sound and keyboard/mouse listeners, similar to space invaders,includes powerups and obstacles.(rocks and powerups=> "H" "T" "A") objective is to not allow the rocks to fall below the screen whle still keeping up the health of the spaceship.
+The spacship is equipped with lazers that eliminate the rocks, if the rocks hit the spaceship its health takes a cut.
+Powerups will increase the turret count, increase health, or increase ammo.
+Rocks will fall faster and more often acording to your level.

 ![Gameplay](https://github.com/Ahessick/programmingportfolio/blob/main/images/SG1.png?raw=true)